intergo/sms.to-laravel-lumen/README.md

 ## Installation

-You need to be have an Sms.To account to use this package.
-If you do not have one, [get here](https://sms.to).
+You need to have a working account on Sms.To with sufficient balance loaded to be able to use this package.
+If you do not have one, [please get one here](https://sms.to).

 Require this package with composer.